HL7/fhir-gender-harmony/input/pagecontent/externalstandards.md

 #### DICOM Change Process

-DICOM has a change proposal "cp1927 Patient sex and gender" in process to incorporate some of the changes from the HL7 Gender Harmony Project.
+At time of publication of this Implementation Guide, DICOM has a supplement, "Supplement 233, Patient Model Gender Enhancements" in process to incorporate some of the changes from the HL7 Gender Harmony Project.
 The present expectation is to revise DICOM to: